Citizen Science and ICT for advancing the prevention and control of Banana Xanthomonas Wilt

 Co-Creation of Surveillance Tool

-A step-wise Participatory Inclusive Technology Development (PITD) process was adopted to co-develop a rich-content surveillance tool.
-This process enabled development of a fully human centered approach that is inclusive of both stakeholders and end-users.
+A step-wise Participatory Inclusive Technology Development (PITD) process was adopted to co-develop a surveillance tool that offers rich content for end-users.

-The first PITD provided the required elements for prototyping (the key structure and initial content) of the BXW tool and platform.
-The next PITD focused on testing the mock-up version of the tool with the farmer promoters.
+The first PITD provided the required elements for prototyping (the key structure and initial content) of the BXW tool and platform, while the next PITD focused on testing the mock-up version of the tool with the farmer promoters.

 Real-Time Surveillance in Action